vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2025-0004/README.md

 ### What is the severity of the vulnerabilities?

-9.3, 8.2, and 7.1, scored using version 3.1 of the Common Vulnerability Scoring Standard (CVSS).
+9.3, 8.2, and 7.1, scored using version 3.1 of the Common Vulnerability Scoring System (CVSS).

 ### Are there additional details about the vectors of the vulnerabilities?